-Lee joined AZCC after spending 20+ years with the Montana Conservation Corps as a regional supervisor, program director and director of partnerships.
+Lee (He/Him) joined CCNM after spending 20+ years with the Montana Conservation Corps as a Regional Supervisor, Program Director, and Director of Partnerships.
 He grew up in North Carolina but headed west to attend college in Colorado.
-He started his outdoor careers leading wilderness programs with adjudicated youth in New Mexico.
-He spent 7 years with the Colorado Outward Bound School interspersed with times as a counselor at a community college, a high school teacher and perpetual graduate student.
+He started his outdoor career leading wilderness programs with adjudicated youth in New Mexico.
+He spent 7 years with the Colorado Outward Bound School interspersed with times as a counselor at a community college, a high school teacher, and perpetual graduate student.
 He returned home and worked with the North Carolina Outward Bound School for 3 years before coming back out west and discovering the world of national service and conservation corps.
-Lee is married and he and his wife, Teresa have a teen age daughter, Sadie.
-Lee joins the AZCC team as an Associate Director focusing on Local Programs.
+Lee is married and he and his wife, Teresa have a daughter, Sadie.

 Lee joined the CCNM team in 2018.
 He now is excited to take on the role focusing on partnerships for both Arizona Conservation Corps and Conservation Corps New Mexico.

 Genevieve (She/Her) started out with a career dream of becoming a radio host.
 While living in Arizona, she fell in love with the desert and began seeking opportunities that would involve being outdoors.
 She joined an AmeriCorps field crew in fall of 2009 and never looked back.
 Since then, she's held a myriad of outdoor positions including trail maintenance, stream habitat ecology, watershed monitoring, wildlife surveys, and even bat mortality monitoring!
 She's lived in 9 different states and in Central America, and is always looking for more travel opportunities.
 On her days off you can find her hanging out with her son, baking, or doing yoga.